meilisearch/documentation/learn/core_concepts/indexes.md

 ## Swapping indexes

-Suppose you want to deploy a new version of your `movies` index in production.
-This `movies` index is where your users are currently making search requests.
-The changes you made are in `movies_new`.
-To sync `movies_new` with Meilisearch in production, you will use index swapping.
+Suppose you have an index in production, `movies,` where your users are currently making search requests.
+You want to deploy a new version of `movies` with different settings, but updating it normally could cause downtime for your users.
+This problem can be solved using index swapping.

+To use index swapping, you would create a second index, `movies_new`, containing all the changes you want to make to `movies`.

 This means that the schema, settings, and task history of  `movies` will be swapped with the schema, settings, and task history of `movies_new` **without any downtime for the search clients**.
 The task history of `enqueued` tasks is not modified.